 3 Tips For Better Sleep

 * No caffeine after lunch.
 Caffeine stays in your system for about 6 hours and can even cause sleep problems up to 10 to 12 hours after drinking it!

-* No computer or TV within 1 hour of bedtime.
-Lights from the TV and your computer’s monitor are stimulants to your brain and will keep it alert a good hour after these devices are turned off.
+* No computer, phone or TV within 1 hour of bedtime.
+Lights from the TV, the screen on your phone and your computer’s monitor are stimulants to your brain and will keep it alert a good hour after these devices are turned off.

 * Keep your bedroom cool and dark.
 Every night around midnight your body temperature naturally drops about one degree.
 Your body cools down to promote inactivity and sleep.
 Give it a head start by keeping your bedroom at a nice cool temperature.
 And have your bedroom as dark as possible so that you experience the daytime/nighttime cycle.
 Light may disrupt your body’s normal circadian rhythm and signal you to wake up.

 3 Tips To Understand Your Dreams

 * When you wake up, don’t move.
 This is the key to remembering your dreams.
 When you wake up, whether it is in the middle of the night or if it’s for good in the morning, you must not move.
 Stay in the position you woke up in because that is the position you were dreaming in and if you move you disconnect yourself from the dream.
 Just remain in that position for about 90 seconds, quiet your mind and let your dream come back to you.
 You’ll be amazed how well this works!